About Great Districts for Great Teachers

 How does the Great Districts selection work?Plus

 First, many great teachers helped us to identify the features of their work environment which matter most to them that their districts can impact.
 Next, we used existing research and expertise to figure out how to measure the presence of those features in a district.
-After a rigorous, year-long evaluation involving three rounds of successively detailed analysis, we identified the winners.
+After a rigorous process, involving three rounds of successively detailed analysis, we identified the winners.
 Our researchers carefully evaluated data from teachers' contracts and board policies, examined materials submitted by the district, and in the final stage we surveyed and interviewed teachers working in the district.
 Every district that met our bar for excellence was selected as a winner; we did not limit the number of winners.
-Click here for an infographic that describes process and visit the methodology page to learn more.
+Visit the methodology page to learn more.

 Why is it an initiative focused on great teachers?Plus